fostersmix/fostersmix.github.io/README.md

 [usemartingale.com](http://usemartingale.com/) - double or lose

 #### Bitcoin
-Accepted bitcoin.
+Bitcoin accept only.

+#### No fee
+Incoming transaction fees are voluntary (recommend BTC 0.0001).
+Outgoing profit we pay fees for you.

 #### Anonymous
 Bet without registration.
+You can just save the address and use it forever, from your wallet.

 #### Public
+Public results at midnight (GMT+0).
 One answer for all.
-Public results at midnight (GMT+0)

 * [Twitter](http://usemartingale.com/)
 * [Facebook](http://usemartingale.com/)